1st edition - 2018

 Romain Semeteys is the Artistic Director of this first edition of Independent Pages.

-Mathieu Roquigny seeks in this work to join game, chance and spontaneity.
+Mathieu Roquigny seeks in this work to link game, chance and spontaneity.

 By re-appropriating the childish vandal acts in the school toilets, he throws toilet paper balls soaked with water and ink to fill a defined surface.